 How to Set Up The AKAI MPK Mini with FL Studio (iOS/iPadOS)

 Getting the AKAI MPK Mini to work with your iPhone or iPad is a little different because you may need a different adapter, however, the iPad doesn’t need a different adapter.
-It uses the same USB-C one that I mentioned earlier.
-For the iPhone, I recommend getting the USB/Camera adapter like this one on Amazon for 2 reasons.

 The first reason is that I find that the regular Thunderbolt to USB adapter doesn’t work for powering an external device like the AKAI MPK Mini or even something like the Scarlett 2i2.
 You’ll get a prompt that says that the accessory uses too much power.

 But if you use the USB/Camera Adapter, it’ll work just fine.
 The 2nd reason is if you’re using a much older iPhone or iPad that doesn’t have the power to run bus-powered devices like the MPK Mini and the Scarlett 2i2.
-I’ve talked about this in my guide on how to connect the MPK Mini to GarageBand iOS and the Scarlett 2i2 tutorial as well.

-The long and short of it is that you’ll have the option of connecting either our regular block charger to give the device the power it needs, or you can use an external power bank if you’re on the go and you don’t have access to a regular wall outlet.
+The long and short of it is that you’ll have the option of connecting either our regular block charger to give the device the power it needs or you can use an external power bank if you’re on the go and you don’t have access to a regular wall outlet.

 1) Connect the USB/Camera Adapter to Your iPhone